Nihilantropy/ft_printf/README.md

 ## 🎁 Bonus Part

 Feeling adventurous?
-Try out these bonus features to make your `ft_printf` even cooler:
+Try out these bonus features to make your `ft_printf` even cooler (not present in this project):

 - **Flag Management:** Implement flags like `-`, `0`, `.`, and handle minimum field widths.
 - **Additional Flags:** Add support for `#` and `+`.